TrojanPinata/445Review/README.md

 - 1960 - Digital Equipment Corporation introduces the PDP-1
 - - PDP-1 Introduced for the science and engineering market
 - - PDP-8 is released 1965
-- 1975 - First home computer is Marketed to hobbiests
+- 1975 - First home computer is Marketed to hobbyists
-- - Micro Insrumentation Telemetry Systems - Altair 8800
+- - Micro Instrumentation Telemetry Systems - Altair 8800
 - 1977 - Apple II released
 - - Jobs and Wozniak - Apple II
 - 1981 - IBM PC